-The existing driveway will not create additional site disturbance and soil compaction and will not require the removal of any trees.
+The existing driveway will create no additional site distrubance and soil compaction and will require the removal of no trees.
 The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 174 feet long and there is a turn around near the main structure.
-The driveway is less than 400 feet therefore no pull-outs will be required.
+The driveway is approximately 300 feet long and there is a turn around near the main structure.
+The driveway is less than 400 feet and there are 2 well established pull-outs along its path.